 Updated Tattoo, Body Mutilation, Dental Policy

 The four major issues with tattoos on the body are content, location, size, and cosmetic.
-If the content is objectionable (racist, gang, drug, generally obscene) for instance will be denied entry or allowed to stay in the military.
+If the content is objectionable (racist, gang, drug, generally obscene), for instance, the individual will be denied entry or allowed to stay in the military.
 The location of tattoos cannot be seen on the head or face or generally seen when fully clothed.
 Depending upon where the tattoos are located (arm, leg, torso) the tattoos are limited in certain sizes.
 Some tattoos are cosmetic and are waiverable if treating an allowable medical condition.

 Mutilation is the intentional alteration of the body, head, face, or skin for the purpose of resulting in an abnormal appearance and is forbidden for military service.
 Examples of mutilation that are not allowed are (or limited to):